 - More likely to laugh

-The difference was not in the information or amount in the information, but how they spoke and treated the patients.
+The difference was not in the information or amount of the information, but in how they spoke and treated the patients.

 Thin Slicing Doctors’ Suing Chances